mk4me/expectance/trunk/readme.txt

 To build Generator as library for python you must perform following steps:
 - switch ON the option BUILD_FOR_PYTHON in main  CMakeList.txt file (main directory) OPTION(BUILD_FOR_PYTHON "Build library for use in python" ON)
-- goto /tools directory and execute build_all.sh command (ensure that you have rights execute this file)
+- goto /tools directory and execute build.sh command (ensure that you have rights execute this file)
 - libypygen.so shuld be built in /src/pygen directory

 To use library for python:
-- place libpygen.so in any ´deploy´ directory together with /data directory
+- place libpygen.so in any '_out/linux' directory together with /data directory
 - run python interpreter
 - run in python following commands: import pygen pygem.runApp()

-- NOTE that both  DEBUG and RELEASE version of libpygen.so shoud work correctly in the same ´python´ interpreter in linux system
+- NOTE that both  DEBUG and RELEASE version of libpygen.so shoud work correctly in the same 'python� interpreter in linux system